ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 <dd>Include the CRN ID of a standard {{site.data.keyword.cos_full_notm}} instance to back up the internal registry of your cluster.
 To list the CRN of existing instances, run <code>ibmcloud resource service-instances --long</code> and find the **ID** of your object storage instance.
 To create a standard object storage instance, run <code>ibmcloud resource service-instance-create <name> cloud-object-storage standard global</code> and note its **ID**.</dd>

 <dt><code>--workers <em>NUMBER_WORKERS_PER_ZONE</em></code></dt>
 <dd>The number of worker nodes that you want to deploy in your cluster.
-Note that you must have at least 2 worker nodes per zone to run the default OpenShift components.
+Note that you must have at least 2 worker nodes per zone in each worker pool to run the default OpenShift components.
 <p class="important">Every worker node is assigned a unique worker node ID and domain name that must not be manually changed after the cluster is created.
 Changing the ID or domain name prevents the Kubernetes master from managing your cluster.</p></dd>

 <dt><code>--disable-public-service-endpoint</code></dt>